leirobertshi/Interview/Binary_tree.md

 }
 ```

-## II Printing Level and Edge of Binary Tree
+## IIPrinting Level and Edge of Binary Tree

 **Question: Print Edge of Binary tree**